8 Potential Causes of Bloodshot Eyes in Dogs

 If your dog has an eye infection, the vet may prescribe an ointment or medication to kill the bacteria causing the infection.

-6. Eyelid problems
+6. Eyelid Problems

 Eyelid problems can also cause red eyes in dogs.
 It can happen if the eyelids fold out (ectropion) or in (entropion).
 When they fold out, your dog’s eyes are left unprotected.
 When they fold in, the eyelashes can irritate the eye's surface.

-Other Symptoms
+Symptoms

 - Folded eyelids